What to do if your phone gets water damaged

 - Step 3: if you don’t have a removable battery, then switch your phone off immediately.
 This stops any circuit connections from frying.

-- Step 4: remove any other parts that you can, even if it’s just the SIM card, to avoid damaging them.
+- Step 4: remove any other parts that you can, including the SIM card from the SIM tray, to avoid damaging them.

 - Step 5: dry off as much water as possible, gently dabbing your phone with a paper towel or cloth.